Chiara Klaui is counsel in the international trade practice.

 - obtaining a specific derogation from the European Commission for the rules of origin under the European Union-Overseas Countries and Territories (EU-OCT) free trade arrangement.

 Awards & Accolades

-- Recommended by the UK Legal 500 2017 in the trade category.
+- Recommended in Legal 500 UK 2017, Trade, WTO, anti-dumping, and customs.
 Ms. Klaui is “very skilled with deep domain expertise.”

 - Euromoney Expert Guide: ‘Rising Stars 2017’ listed as a Rising Star for International Trade

 - Runner Up, Young Export Control Practitioner of the Year, WorldECR Awards 2015